Full White Beautiful Pigeon

 Life Span

-Unexpectedly, a recorder of an albino bird can last up to 33 years.
-The lifespan of white pigeons that exist in the wild and on rocks is between three and five years.
-A domesticated pigeon has a life expectancy of over 15 years.
-Pigeons, especially those with albinism, must overcome several obstacles to live their entire lives.
 Albino pigeons are attractive and very attractive to the eye because of their rarity, but compared to other pigeons, their outlook puts them at a disadvantage.
 They have poor eyesight due to the mutation, which makes it challenging to spot potential predators and hazards.
-Compared to regular pigeons, albino pigeons are often weaker and fly less frequently.
+Albino pigeons tend to be weaker and tend to fly less than regular pigeons.

 Due to these restrictions, they are easy prey for various predators.
-Birds like the eagle, sparrow, hawk, and owl naturally prey upon pigeons.
+Birds like the eagles, hawks, and owls prey on pigeons.
 Other threats include predators like foxes, snakes, cats, dogs, and even rats that prey on unwary pigeons.

 What is pigeon life expectancy?

-When talking about the lifespan of pigeon, here the pigeon mean a bird from any breed, it lifespan is more than 15 years.
-On the other hand, a bird in the captivity with proper care can live for 30 years.
+Pigeons of any breed can live over 15 years in captivity, with proper care; its lifespan is more than 15 years.
+On the other hand, a bird in captivity, with proper care, can live for 30 years.

 Eggs and babies